Questions and answers about SAP Business One fields and functions.

 On all receipt printouts: The fields on the "General" tab can be printed on all receipt printouts.

-You must enter your company's VAT identification number (UID) in these fields.
-The UID for Germany begins with "DE" and consists of nine digits.
-The UID number for Austria begins with "ATU" and consists of eight digits.
+In these fields, you must enter your company's VAT identification number (UID).
+The UID for Germany begins with „DE“ and consists of nine digits.
+The UID number for Austria begins with „ATU“ and consists of eight digits.

 You must enter your additional tax number here.
 The tax office can use this number to recognise your company as part of a group of companies.

 Here you must select the public holiday calendar relevant to your country.
-The public holidays must be created here for each year.
-If the desired year does not exist, select the "Define new" entry from the value list.
+The public holidays must be set up here each year.
+If the desired year is not available, select the entry „Redefine“ from the value list.

 Here you must enter the number of the tax office that is relevant for your advance VAT return.